-Exhibit 5-15 Level of Se rvice and
+Exhibit 5-16 Level of Se Volume-to-Capacity Ra

-Volume-to-Capacity Rat tio

-Level of Comice Values

 Level of Service Volume-to-Capacity

 (LOS) Ratio

 LOS A <.60

 LOS B .6069

 LOS C .7079

 LOS D .8089

 LOS E .9099

 LOS F >.99

 Note: Volume-to-capacity ratio is used as the level-of-service measure in SCOG's regional travel demand model.
 Other service measures, such as delay at signalized intersections, speeds on urban street segments, and percent time-spent-following on two-lane highways may be appropriate for specific elements of the regional transportation system and local transportation systems.
 The latest edition of the Highway Capacity Manual should be referenced for determining which service measure is the most appropriate for the transportation system element being measured.
 Model results presented in Skagit 2045 provide a broad, regional perspective of the regional transportation system.
 Other LOS analyses are likely to yield results more appropriate to individual transportation facilities being reviewed.